 - An order requiring that an offender compensate for injuries or to pay compensation for loss of or damage to property as a result of the offence.

 A requirement for citizenship pursuant to paragraph 5(1)(c) of the Citizenship Act.

 The residence requirement prior to the coming into force of the Strengthening Canadian Citizenship Act (SCCA) could be met through physical presence in Canada or by meeting parameters of a qualitative test of residence as set out by Federal Court jurisprudence (e.g., the Koo or Thurlow decisions), or a combination of the two.

 After the coming into force of the SCCA, the residence requirement may be met using only physical presence in Canada.

 A formal cancellation or reversal of one’s grant of citizenship, which effectively terminates that person’s status as a citizen.
-Sections 10 to 10.7 of the Citizenship Act stipulate that citizenship may be revoked for the following reasons:
+Section 10 of the Citizenship Act stipulates that citizenship may be revoked if it was obtained by:

 - false representation;

-The Citizenship Act also states that if a person acquired, through false representation, permanent resident status and, subsequently, Canadian citizenship, they obtained citizenship unlawfully.
+The Citizenship Act also states that if a person became a permanent resident through false representation and, subsequently, acquired Canadian citizenship, they obtained citizenship unlawfully.